dmlc/xgboost/doc/tutorials/external_memory.rst

 It's crucial to use `RAPIDS Memory Manager (RMM) <https://github.com/rapidsai/rmm>`__ for all memory allocation when training with external memory.
 XGBoost relies on the memory pool to reduce the overhead for data fetching.
+The size of each batch should be slightly smaller than a quarter of the available GPU memory.
 In addition, the open source `NVIDIA Linux driver
 <https://developer.nvidia.com/blog/nvidia-transitions-fully-towards-open-source-gpu-kernel-modules/>`__
 is required for ``Heterogeneous memory management (HMM)`` support.